Imbituba: Infrastructure

 The Port of Imbituba is currently the only privately operated port in Brazil.
 As part of Brazil's plan to modernize its port infrastructure, it plans to invest in the Port of Imbituba and transform it into one of Brazil's most prominent ports such as the Port of Santos.
 As part of this initiative, the government also plans on upgrading routes that lead to the port itself such as roads and railroads, as well as integrating the various transport modes.
-The Santa Catarina investments put the port as first priority of the city, which some see as unfortunate as tourism should also be given adequate priority due to the regional potential like ecotourism and historical sites.
+The Santa Catarina investments put the port as first priority of the city, which some see as unfortunate as tourism should also be given adequate priority due to the regional potential of activities like ecotourism and visits to historical sites.
 Imbituba is now one of the homes for WCT worldwide surfing championships.

-Imbituba has stocks in Brazil market Bovespa; the codes of the stocks are imbi4 and imbi3.
+Imbituba has stocks in the Brazilian capital market, Bovespa; the codes of the stocks are imbi4 and imbi3.